 With term life insurance, your cover is in place for a set amount of years - known as the policy term.
 Should you outlive this policy term, then you will no longer be covered.

-Typically, the length of a mortgage life insurance policy can be calculated by how long you expect it to take for you to pay off your home's mortgage.
+Typically, the length of your policy can be calculated by how long you expect it to take for you to pay off your home's mortgage.

-When taking out a mortgage life insurance policy you will begin paying monthly premiums to your insurance provider.
+When taking out a mortgage cover, you will begin paying monthly premiums to your insurance provider.
 If you stop making payments, your cover will be voided and you won’t receive any money back.

 Do I need mortgage life insurance?